mdavidson9/docs.balsamiq.com/content/confluence/server/wireframes/intro.md

 There are two ways to open the Balsamiq Wireframes editor:

-1. Click the "edit" icon that next to the mockup name in the macro or Full Screen viewer.
+1. Click the "edit" icon that next to the wireframe name in the macro or Full Screen viewer.

 ![](//media.balsamiq.com/img/support/docs/confluence/wireframes/edit.png)